thedatalass/PovertyPrediction/README.md

 ## IDB Costa Rican Household Poverty Level Prediction

-__Summary__: Used Random Forest classifier to predict which features in a dataset predict a household's poverty
+__Summary__: Machine learning classification techniques can be used to predict which features in a dataset predict a household's poverty

 __Data__: 2018 International Development Bank household-level survey data with 9557 training observations, 143 features (reduced to 2) and 1 target variable (poverty level)